rnestler/sps-speaker-notes/day-2/speaker-notes-1.md

 # Albert Weichselbraun — Artificial Intelligence: Why Explanations Matter

+\newpage

+## Biography

+Albert Weichselbraun is a Professor of Information Science at the Swiss Institute for Information Research at the University of Applied Sciences of the Grisons in Chur, and cofounder and Chief Scientist at webLyzard technology.
+Before his current affiliation, he held a position as an Associate Professor at the Vienna University of Economics and Business and was a Visiting Research Fellow and Visiting Professor at the University of Western Australia.
+Albert has been the principal investigator and

 ## Abstract

 In the rapidly evolving field of Artificial Intelligence (AI), the